FrankTimmons/wk-netsuite-automation/README.md

     <li>Click on the category of document you want to print.</li>
     <li>There should be a dropdown on the right to select which page of documents you want to be printing.
 The largest number at the end is the ENDING_DOC_NUM, and the number at the start is the STARTING_DOC_NUM </li>

-    *IMPORTANT NOTE* You must have the STARTING_DOC_NUM be at least 101, otherwise the script will not work.
+    *IMPORTANT NOTE*: You must have the STARTING_DOC_NUM be at least 101, otherwise the script will not work.
 This should be fine since you need to manually run through the process once for each category anyway!

     <img src='https://i.postimg.cc/xd85VKRm/Screenshot-2023-03-23-101401.png' alt='picture of the page'/>